MediaComem/comem-archioweb/guides/set-up-automated-tests.md

-# Setting up automated testing for an Express.js REST API
+# Set up automated testing for an Express.js REST API

 This guide explains how to set up [automated tests][automated-testing] for an HTTP API implemented with [Express.js][express] and [Mongoose][mongoose], using